 The best example of CPC ads is Google AdSense for publishers and Google AdWords for Advertisers.

-So, Impressions show up your ads, whereas Clicks leads to the visitor.
+So, Impressions show up in your ads, whereas Clicks lead to the visitor.

 However, we would like to emphasize that you need to optimize your ads to derive maximum advantage from your digital marketing efforts.